 Have you ever gone 60 miles an hour in a dune buggy?
 Do you wanna?
 If the answer to either of those questions is yes, then make your way to the Oregon Dunes at Sand Dunes Frontier just outside of Portland.
 Stretching 56 miles along the Oregon Pacific West coast there is no other place like this on earth.

+I was there visiting with my friend who owns a 24 Hr Tow Service Wichita KS and he knows all about the dunes.
 If you want to experience something out of the ordinary like the people I witnessed coming off a wedding party bus last weekend, then this area is sure to give you that, and more.
-Like something a web development company would create, I saw approximately twenty people departing a bus, led by the bride and groom and they all headed towards a line-up of dune buggies.
+I saw approximately twenty people departing a bus, led by the bride and groom and they all headed towards a line-up of dune buggies.

 The bride still wearing her white veil and the groom wearing a black bow tie, each commandeered their own buggy – one white and one black.
 It was a perfect way to celebrate as one by one each buggy reared their engines and sped off to “just dune it”.